Post OTCF

 Wavemeter.
 Photograph of official documentation.

-How it is noted, handling is not with the range of everyone!
+How it is noted, handling is not close to everyone!

 Above open station.
 Each compartment corresponds primarily to a circuit: emission on the right, reception on the left, low frequency and antenna in the center.